palantir/conjure/rfc/004-consistent-wire-format-test-cases.md

 **Prerequisites**

-- ensure `test-cases.json` is available locally (either checked in or downloaded from bintray)
+- ensure `test-cases.json` is available locally
 - ensure clients have been generated from the `verification-api.conjure.json` IR file.

+In some languages it is acceptable to check-in these files and in other languages it is more appropriate to declare a dependency on the versioned artifact and download them on demand.
+We recommend downloading them on demand if possible, as this reduces the risk of contributors modifying these files.

 **Users must write some language-specific test harness** - this harness must:

-1. spin up the `verification-server` as an external resource (e.g. in JUnit, this would probably be a `@ClassRule`).
+1. spin up the `verification-server` as an external resource.
+For example in JUnit, this would probably be a `@BeforeClass` method.
 1. read in `test-cases.json` and invoke their client to make a network call to the running `verification-server`.
 1. make one final call to the `verification-server` to check no test-cases have been missed.
+In JUnit this could be an `@AfterClass` method.
 1. shut down the `verification-server`.

 _Note, we recommend making the harness easy to run from within your IDE so that devs have familiar tools available if they want to step through a particular test._